MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Those particular Medicare Advantage critics who don’t like health plans should also remember and appreciate the fact that our basic Medicare program is already outsourced to 12 insurance companies.

-Our traditional fee-for-service Medicare program actually isn’t a single payer system now in the purest sense of that term.
+Most people don't know that even our own traditional fee-for-service Medicare program actually isn’t a single payer government system now in the purest sense of that term.

 The Medicare intermediaries do good work today.